Brett Levitzke, DVM, Board Chair

 She has spent more than 25 years working with animal rescue groups that take animals in need , bring them to a vet , spay or neuter and then rehabilitate and prepare them for adoption.
 Kathy, a long time vegan and animal advocate, also spends her week days in her other passion as a haircolorist in NYC.

 Erica was born, raised and is still living in NYC.
 Currently residing in Brooklyn with her veterinarian husband, 2 perfect old lady mutts, and an ever changing number of cats.
-Ethical vegan and purveyor of vegan shoes at NYC and LA based MooShoes.
+Ethical vegan and purveyor of vegan shoes at NYC based MooShoes.
 Severe distrust of anyone that doesn’t like dogs.

 Dennis Slade, DVM